fluderszymon/reports/README.md

 <li>MySQL Server -> mySQL database for storing entities</li>

-<li>Hibernate -> ORM mappings with relations @OneToMany and @ManyToOne.
-In DAO layer interfaces like EntityManager, Query and TypedQuery are used for managing entities stored in database.</li>
+<li>Hibernate -> for ORM mappings with @OneToMany and @ManyToOne relationships.
+In DAO layer interfaces like EntityManager, Query and TypedQuery were used for managing entities stored in a database.
+These interfaces enabled author to learn more about JPQL expressions.
+JPA Repository impl could be used as an alternative to this solution.</li>

 <li>Spring Security -> basic auth for two roles - User and Admin. @PreAuthorize for controller classes with role USER and for methods in controller handling http requests POST, PUT, DELETE with role ADMIN.
 There is
 one controller for obtaining csrf token, which has to be passed in header as X-CSRF-TOKEN for adding, updating and deleting entities from db.</li>

 <li>MapStruct -> creating DTOs from entities and vice versa with @Mapper annotated methods.
-Creating and updating entity with relations is now possible with one @RequestBody without ids as @PathVariable</li>
+Creating and updating entity with relations is now possible with one @RequestBody without IDs as @PathVariable</li>

 </ul>